kieler/stpa/extension/README.md

 # PASTA: Pragmatic Automated System-Theoretic Process Analysis

-> This extension offers a DSL for System-Theoretic Process Analysis (STPA) including an automatic visualization and validity checks.
+> This extension offers a Domain-Specific-Language (DSL) for System-Theoretic Process Analysis (STPA) including an automatic visualization and validity checks.

 ## Features

-Several validity checks are provided such as
+Several validity checks are provided, for example
-* for each control action at least one Unsafe Control Action (UCA) must be defined
+* for each control action at least one Unsafe Control Action (UCA) must be defined,
-* for each UCA a constraint must be defined
+* for each UCA a constraint must be defined.

 These checks can be turned off in the context menu of the editor.